dimkauzh/vuelto-engine/README.md

 ### 🐛 Issues

 See the [Issues](https://github.com/vuelto-org/vuelto/issues) page for current bugs and feature requests.
-In case you find any issues, please open an issue or search for any other form of contact to submit a bug report.
+In case you find any bug or have a suggestion, please open up an issue or search for any other form of contact to submit a bug report.

 #### 🔒 Security Issues